GerFr/Python-Gravity-Simulation/README.md

 This is an advanced orbital dynamics and n-body simulation program.
 Through simple rules of physics complex and beautiful behaviours can occur.

-The main file is main.py wich has to be run  to be started.
+The main file is `main.py` wich has to be run  to be started.
-SolarSystem.py and BarnesHut.py supplies the program with functions.
+`SolarSystem.py` and `BarnesHut.py` supplies the program with functions.

-The Barnes hut algorythm is highly optimised for many bodies and makes larger scale n body simulations possible.
+The Barnes hut algorythm is highly optimised for many bodies and makes larger scale n-body simulations possible.

 Example runs can be found at YouTube with https://youtube.com/@physimdev.